spidasoftware/schema/doc/apis/companyAPI.md

 Company API
 ============

-The Company API will let you view Company details and other attributes.
+The Company API will let you view company details and other attributes.

 ## Implementing Apps